Last Updated on : 2022-08-25 10:24:28download

 The approval catalog of radio transmission device types is issued by the national radio regulatory agency.
 According to the revised Regulations of the People’s Republic of China on Radio Management, some micro-power short-range radio transmission devices no longer need SRRC certification since December 1, 2016.

-The National Communications Commission (NCC) is a regulatory agency in Taiwan to improve the development of communications in Taiwan.
+The National Communications Commission (NCC) is a regulatory agency in Taiwan, China to improve the development of communications in Taiwan, China.
 This agency takes charge of frequency management, radio wave detection, network domain names and websites, and international exchanges and cooperation in the communications field.

-The Taiwan Bureau of Standards, Metrology and Inspection (BSMI) is the highest commodity inspection agency in Taiwan under the Ministry of Economic Affairs.
+China’s Taiwan Bureau of Standards, Metrology and Inspection (BSMI) is the highest commodity inspection agency in Taiwan, China under the Ministry of Economic Affairs.

-All items declared by BSMI to be inspected must be inspected and certified in accordance with the Commodity Inspection Law and approved by BSMI before they can enter the Taiwan market.
+All items declared by BSMI to be inspected must be inspected and certified in accordance with the Commodity Inspection Law and approved by BSMI before they can enter China’s Taiwan market.

 Commodity inspection execution methods are divided into four types: batch-by-batch inspection, surveillance inspection, verification landing, and conformity declaration.